Free Home Upgrades Available

 Rebates will be given directly to the GRU LEEPplus Partnering Contractor(s) rather than the customer.

 - Must be a GRU residential electric customer with at least one year of service at current location.

 - Must own and live in the home being improved.

-- Customers or homes can only receive assistance from this program once.
+- Customers or homes can receive assistance from this program once every 10 years.